edwieee/redlink/README.md

 Matches blood requests with compatible donor blood groups using defined compatibility rules.

-### Location Matching

-The current prototype matches donors using locality and pincode.

 ### Donation Eligibility

 The prototype uses a 120-day donation interval rule to determine basic donor eligibility.